History of the University of California, Santa Barbara: From state college to research university

 Samuel B. Gould was appointed as UCSB's first chancellor in 1959, but lasted only until 1962.
 Although Gould was gregarious and had excellent public relations skills, the faculty was greatly disappointed to not get an academic superstar of the caliber of Nobel laureate Glenn T. Seaborg (then serving as chancellor at Berkeley), and Gould was disappointed when he realized he would not be immediately promoted to lead a more prestigious campus like Berkeley or UCLA.

-In 1959, UCSB Professor Douwe Stuurman hosted the English writer Aldous Huxley as the University's first visiting professor.
+In 1959, UCSB Professor Douwe Stuurman hosted the English writer Aldous Huxley as the university's first visiting professor.
 Huxley delivered a lecture series called "The Human Situation".

 Vernon Cheadle served as UCSB's second chancellor from 1962 to 1977.
 He initially provided needed stability and able leadership, and gave Storke and other Santa Barbara boosters what they had desired for so long: the transformation of the state college into a research university.

+Anti-Vietnam Hotbed

-However, during the late 1960s and early 1970s, UCSB became nationally known as a hotbed of anti-Vietnam War activity as well as radical activity in general.
+During the late 1960s and early 1970s, UCSB became nationally known as a hotbed of anti-Vietnam War activity as well as radical activity in general.
+In 1968, twelve black students occupied North Hall — temporarily renaming it Malcolm X Hall — to force the administration to acknowledge the needs of black students.
+The university answered the demands of the group by creating the Department of Black Studies.
 On April 11, 1969, a bombing at the school's faculty club killed the caretaker, Dover Sharp.
 In 1970, the campus and surrounding community were ravaged by protests and associated violence and arson.
 On February 25, William Kunstler spoke to an audience of several thousand students in Harder Stadium about his defense of the Chicago Seven at their recent trial (in which the verdicts had just come in a week earlier), and finished by calling upon the students: "Fill the streets so they can see you!
 Power to the People!"
 During the ensuing unrest that afternoon and evening, the Bank of America branch building in the student community of Isla Vista was burned down on the third attempt.
 In response, Governor Ronald Reagan flew to Santa Barbara the next day and declared a state of emergency.
 He imposed a curfew and ordered the National Guard to enforce it.
 Weapon-carrying guardsmen were a common sight on campus and in Isla Vista during this tense period.
 Bank of America refused to leave Isla Vista and established a temporary branch in a trailer, which became the site of further demonstrations.
 At one of those, on April 17, 1970, a male student, Kevin Moran, was shot and killed by a deputy sheriff.